Chair: Carlos H. Parra

 - Spanish, Teacher Certification, Adrienne Royo

 The Modern Languages Department at Southern Adventist University combines language study with experience abroad and academic courses.
 Southern offers interdisciplinary degrees in French, French Teaching, International Studies, Spanish, and Spanish Teaching.
 The International Studies degree will enhance students’ ability to live and work in an international setting.
-Students discover French, German, Italian, and Spanish not only as living languages but also as reflections of many cultures and peoples.
+Students discover French, German, Italian, Spanish and Russian not only as living languages but also as reflections of many cultures.

 The ability to communicate with people is increasingly essential in today’s global community, and knowledge of other cultures and cultural experiences should be a key part of the background of a well-educated individual, particularly of those with a sense of world mission.
-By introducing students to another language and giving them opportunities and exposure to experience other cultures, the Modern Languages Department at Southern Adventist University strives to help students to overcome stereotypes and prejudices, fosters a spirit of appreciation and inclusiveness, and facilitates easier communication and interaction with persons of other languages and cultures.
+By introducing students to another language and giving them opportunity and exposure to experience other cultures, the Modern Languages Department at Southern Adventist University strives in helping to overcome stereotypes and prejudices, foster a spirit of appreciation and inclusiveness, and facilitates easier communication and interaction with persons of other languages and cultures.

 The assessment of majors in International Studies consists of three basic sections: First the candidates write an evaluation of the departmental program to state their perception of the program’s effectiveness in achieving its objectives.
 Second, the candidates take a departmental exam to demonstrate their degree of success in achieving near native mastery of the target language in the areas of listening, reading, writing, and speaking.
 Third, the candidates take an oral examination focusing on their knowledge and appreciation of the culture of the peoples who speak the target language.
-A key element of this interview is the candidate’s ability to compare and contrast the target culture with their own, and to show how they relate, contribute to, and enrich each other.
-The candidate will earn a minimum grade of “B” (83-86%) on the DEE.
+A key element of this interview is the candidates’ ability to compare and contrast the target culture with their own, and to show how they relate, contribute to, and enrich each other.

 Adventist Colleges Abroad (ACA)